gitslagga/debug/README.md

-## this is a debug repo for composer
+## this is a utils repo for composer